4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/07-Function-that-returns/README.md

 # `07` Functions that return

-Is a very good practice that all functions return something, even if it is `null`.
+It's a very good practice that all functions return something, even if it is `null`.

 If your functions return something you can then create algorithms that use several functions at the same time.